 Wildlife Watching

-When it comes to wildlife watching, Costa Rica’s dry season doesn’t disappoint.
+When it comes to wildlife watching, this is the time to go.
 Tortuguero is a prime location for observing turtle nesting activities, particularly as tourist numbers decrease after summer.
 Bird watchers will be delighted by the extensive variety of species observable across the country.

 Regular wildlife sightings during this season include coatis, raccoons, iguanas, butterflies, dragonflies, army ants, and diverse monkey species.
-You might even spot a sloth in its natural habitat or snakes becoming more active during the dry season.
-And while humpback whales and olive ridley turtles are more prominent in the rainy season, their patterns of appearance can still contribute to an overall wildlife observation strategy.
+You might even spot a sloth in its natural habitat or snakes becoming more active during the less rainy months.
+And while humpback whales and olive ridley turtles are more prominent in the wet season their patterns of appearance can still contribute to an overall wildlife observation strategy.

 Tips for Traveling in Costa Rica’s Dry Season

-A journey during the dry season calls for careful preparation.
 From packing the right clothes to budgeting for your stay, there are several factors to take into account.
-The dry season offers the advantage of full-day activities without the need to schedule around afternoon rain showers, which are common during the green season but not in the dry season.
+The dry season offers the advantage of full-day activities without the need to schedule around afternoon rain showers, which are common during the green season but not in the less rainy months.

 Packing for Costa Rica necessitates consideration of altitude, as it can greatly influence temperature and dictate diverse clothing options.
 The right blend of gear can ensure you’re well-prepared for every adventure, whether it’s lounging on a beach, hiking through a rainforest, or exploring a volcano.